Getting Addiction Help as Part of the LGBTQ Community

 LGBTQ-friendly detox centers can help you overcome addiction!

-Minority stress is a term that describes the chronically high levels of stress experienced by those belonging to minority groups that commonly face stigma, such as the LGBTQ community.
-LGBTQ people who suffer minority stress may be regularly subject to social stigma, prejudice, and discrimination surrounding their sexual identities.
-For instance, a lesbian couple who wants to have children may face opposition and discrimination from community members who believe children should only be raised by heterosexual couples.
+Minority stress is a term that describes the chronically high levels of stress experienced by those belonging to minority groups that commonly face stigma, such as the LGBTQ+ community.
+LGBTQ+ people who suffer minority stress may be regularly subject to social stigma, prejudice, and discrimination surrounding their sexual identities.
+For instance, a lesbian couple who want to have children may face opposition and discrimination from community members who believe children should only be raised by heterosexual couples.

-Minority stress can even be triggered as a result of having to navigate around laws and policies that discriminate against LGBTQ people — especially in regards to housing, employment, and health care.
+Minority stress can even be triggered as a result of having to navigate around laws and policies that discriminate against LGBTQ+ people, especially regarding housing, employment, and health care.
 For example, some states require transgender people to undergo sex reassignment surgery before their gender identities can be legally recognized.
-But this law can be problematic for transgender people who wish to maintain their ability to procreate, and can induce negative feelings and emotions such as stress, frustration, and hopelessness surrounding living with their sexual identities.
+But this law can be problematic for transgender people who wish to maintain their ability to procreate or people who can’t afford the exorbitant costs of these surgeries, and this can induce feelings of stress, frustration, and hopelessness surrounding living with their gender identities.

 Mental Health Disorders

-People who suffer mental health disorders like depression, anxiety, and PTSD are often twice as likely to also suffer a substance use disorder, and vice versa.
-A person who suffers from mental illness and addiction at the same time is known to have a dual diagnosis, or co-occurring disorders.
-Many who struggle with mental illness will often use drugs and alcohol to manage and avoid their symptoms.
+People who suffer mental health disorders like depression, anxiety, and PTSD are twice as likely to also suffer a substance use disorder, and vice versa.
+A person who suffers from mental illness and addiction at the same time is said to have a dual diagnosis, or co-occurring disorders.
+Many who struggle with mental illness will use drugs and alcohol to manage their symptoms.

-The LGBTQ population tends to suffer higher rates of co-occurring disorders than their non-LGBTQ counterparts — meaning their risk for substance abuse is also significantly higher.
-Several large population-based studies find that LGBTQ people tend to suffer higher rates of depression, suicide, anxiety, self-harm, eating disorders, and drug use disorders compared to the non-LGBTQ population.
+The LGBTQ+ population tends to suffer higher rates of mental health conditions than their non-LGBTQ+ counterparts, meaning their risk for substance abuse is also significantly higher.
+Several large population-based studies find that LGBTQ people tend to suffer higher rates of depression, suicide, anxiety, self-harm, eating disorders, and drug use disorders compared to the non-LGBTQ+ population.

-In many U.S. communities, LGBTQ people can socialize and interact freely with their LGBTQ peers at clubs, bars, and other events that commonly encourage drug and alcohol use.
-Historically, many LGBTQ communities have been centered on activities that fuel substance abuse, and that make it difficult for people to avoid common triggers that can lead to addiction.
-Peer pressure and environment are two driving factors and common causes of substance abuse among the LGBTQ population — especially those who are heavily active in the LGBTQ community.
+In many U.S. communities, LGBTQ+ people can socialize and interact freely with their LGBTQ+ peers at clubs, bars, and other events that commonly encourage drug and alcohol use.
+Historically, many LGBTQ+ communities have been centered on activities that fuel substance abuse, and that makes it difficult for people to avoid common triggers that can lead to addiction.
+Peer pressure and environment are two driving factors and common causes of substance abuse among the LGBTQ+ population, especially those who are heavily active in the LGBTQ+ community.

-In 2015, there were 1.7 million LGBTQ people who needed addiction treatment, but only 340,000, or 20% of these individuals received addiction help within the last year.
-That means 80% of the LGBTQ population with substance use disorders are continuing to suffer from addiction without getting a professional drug and alcohol detox.
+According to SAMHSA, there were 6.4 million LGBTQ+ people with substance use disorder in 2023, but only 29,000, or 0.4% of these individuals received addiction help.
+That means over 99% of the LGBTQ+ population with substance use disorders are continuing to suffer from addiction without getting a professional drug and alcohol detox and treatment.

 Call Detox.com now to find LGBTQ-friendly recovery programs!